torbjokv/play-vagrant/README.md

 ##Tips and tricks

-- If the filesystem is slow, uncomment ", :nfs => true" in the Vagrantfile, reboot the VM ("vagrant halt; vagrant up") and enter your root password.
-This trick only works on linux and os x.
+- If the filesystem is slow, set NETWORK_FILE_SYSTEM to true in the Vagrantfile, reboot the VM ("vagrant halt; vagrant up") and enter your root password.

 ##Problems?